 The Tasmanian Government has committed $3 million in new funds to support the delivery of Climate Action 21.
 This builds on over $400 million already committed to action on climate change, including a comprehensive targeted fuel reduction burning program, the Tasmanian Energy Efficiency Loan Scheme, modernisations and upgrades to renewable hydro-electric assets, and investment in irrigation infrastructure to provide greater surety to farmers in a dry climate.

 The purpose of the Implementation Plan is to guide the delivery of the 37 actions contained in Climate Action 21.
 The Implementation Plan outlines timeframes for each action and identifies the benefits that will be achieved by taking action.

 The implementation of Climate Action 21 will be informed by an adaptive management approach to ensure effective outcomes.

 An adaptive management approach will be achieved through:

 The TCCO will implement Climate Action 21 in collaboration with all levels of government, non-government organisations, business and industry, the scientific community, peak organisations and the broader Tasmanian community.

 The Implementation Plan outlines the key partners the Tasmanian Government will work with to deliver each action.

 A collaborative approach will be achieved through:

-Each year, a report card on progress against Climate Action 21 will be released by TCCO.
-This will communicate the status of each action including achievement of key milestones within the allocated budget.
+Each year, TCCO will release a report card on progress against Climate Action 21.
+This will show the status of each action, including achievement of key milestones within the allocated budget.

 In addition, TCCO will determine whether the actions are effective by undertaking a monitoring and evaluation program.